mingyuchoo/docker-composes/elasticmq/README.md

-# Docker Compose for Elasticmq
+# Docker Compose for ElasticMQ

 ## How to start this container

 ```bash
 docker-compose up -d
 # or
 npm run docker:up
 ```